Cherry: True cherries

 Prunus subg.
 Cerasus contains species that are typically called cherries.
 They are known as true cherries and distinguished by having a single winter bud per axil, by having the flowers in small corymbs or umbels of several together (occasionally solitary, e.g. P. serrula; some species with short racemes, e.g. P. maacki), and by having smooth fruit with no obvious groove.
-Examples of true cherries are: